 “You don’t have a soul.
 You are a Soul.
 You have a body.”

 I don’t know if CS Lewis is exactly right, but he is getting at the same idea – that we are something more than our physical selves.
 We aren’t reducible to our physical selves.
-Our physical selves aren’t even made up of the same molecules that once existed.
+Our physical selves aren’t even made up of the same molecules that once existed in us.
 Not one molecule remains from my 22-year old self – yet my self remains.

-In a sense, it’s like the person who comments about someone who is sick, saying, “He is jus a shadow of himself.”
+In a sense, it’ will be the opposite of the saying about a sick person who is “just a shadow of himself.”
 Except, the perspective will be reversed.
 We will see that our bodies were just a shadow of what we will become.
 Wright says there is a “real you” that is much more like you, vividly more like you, then you are now.

 Getting around to attempt an answer to the question posed, NT Wright says, “Nowhere in the New Testament does it describe a soul leaving a body and going to heaven.”
 What does he mean?